Christian1984/modern-react-with-redux-course/README.md

 1. ... either dispatch individual actions, one for each slice.
 This, however, isn't the "redux way" of doing it.
 2. ... or create a separate action width `createAction("app/reset")`, for example and then make each slice listen for that action by adding `extraReducers`.

+## Lazy Loading

+Requests should never be made from inside reducers, hence Redux Toolkit comes with two possible means of fetching data:

+- Async Think Functions: This method is somewhat outdated.

+1. Create new file for the thunk named after the purpose of the thunk, e.g. `fetchUsers.ts`
+2. Create the thunk with `createAsyncThunk` and give it a base "action type", i.e. string identificator, such as e.g. `const fetchUsers = createAsyncThunk("users/fetch", ...)`
+3. From inside the thunk, make the request and return the data that you want to use inside the reducer.
+That is, create an async function that actually makes the request to the server and pass it as the second argument to `createAsyncThunk`.
+4. In the slice, add `extraReducers`, watching for the action types dispatched by the thunk.
+The actions are provided through the previously exported thunk and are `fetchUsers.pending`, `fetchUsers.rejected` or `fetchUsers.fulfilled`.
+The respective data is contained in the `action.payload` property.
+5. Export the thunk from the `store/index.ts` file
+6. When the user does something, dispatch the thunk function to run it!

+- Redux Toolkit Query: This is the state of the art method!

+> Typically you would decide for one of the two options for the scope of one project.
+In the example project, we'll use both for demo purposes.

 # Other Learnings

 - semantic ui is a nice css library to quickly style components without heavy customization in the first place (https://semantic-ui.com/ and https://cdnjs.com/libraries/semantic-ui)